- Affordable Care Act knowledge to make better business decisions

 The ABC’s of Forms 1095A, 1095B, and 1095C: American taxpayers need to know the ABC’s of the Affordable Care Act coverage reporting forms that they will be receiving from the marketplace, their insurance company, and/or their employer.
 Click here to review an article we wrote explaining the forms.

-Certified Healthcare Reform Specialist® (CHRS) represents a superior level of healthcare reform knowledge.
+The designation of Certified Healthcare Reform Specialist® (CHRS®) represents a superior level of healthcare reform knowledge.
 Specialists possess the training and knowledge to implement and manage healthcare reform regulations, have access to expert employee benefits attorneys, and are able to help employer clients with their healthcare reform strategy.

 - Impact of ACA Mandates on Employer-Sponsored Group Health Plans